rokucommunity/brighterscript/README.md

             "codes": [1000, 1011] //ignore these specific codes from vendor libraries }]
         ```
+ - **autoImportComponentScript**: `bool` - BrighterScript only: will automatically import a script at transpile-time for a component with the same name if it exists.

 ## Ignore errors and warnings on a per-line basis